motdotla/dotenv/README.md

 $ npx dotenv-vault build
 ```

-ℹ️  **🔐 Vault Managed vs 💻 Locally Managed**: The above example, for brevity's sake, used the 🔐 Vault Managed solution to manage your `.env.vault` file.
+*ℹ️  🔐 Vault Managed vs 💻 Locally Managed: The above example, for brevity's sake, used the 🔐 Vault Managed solution to manage your `.env.vault` file.
 You can instead use the 💻 Locally Managed solution.
 [Read more here](https://github.com/dotenv-org/dotenv-vault#how-do-i-use--locally-managed-dotenv-vault).
 Our vision is that other platforms and orchestration tools adopt the `.env.vault` standard as they did the `.env` standard.
-We don't expect to be the only ones providing tooling to manage and generate `.env.vault` files.
+We don't expect to be the only ones providing tooling to manage and generate `.env.vault` files.*

 <a href="https://github.com/dotenv-org/dotenv-vault#-manage-multiple-environments">Learn more at dotenv-vault: Manage Multiple Environments</a>